-We recently talked about Potentially Unwanted Programs (PUPs), what they are and how they are now even brought to you by free antivirus providers.
+We have talked about Potentially Unwanted Programs (PUPs), what they are and how they are even brought to you by free antivirus providers.
 This article goes into more detail on how PUPs are delivered.
 Again, any application can be considered potentially unwanted when it is installed without a knowledgeable user’s “proper consent”.

 However, with thousands of new PUPs a day and the gray area in which PUPs operate (between annoying and malware), there is still a slight chance that you ever come across a PUP.
 You may recognize a few methods of how they might sneak in: